 Cricut Joy Machine

-This post may contain affiliate links.
-We earn a small commission from qualifying purchases.
+Some links in the post may be affiliate links.
+When clicked and qualifying items are purchased we earn a small commission.
 This is at no additional cost to you.

 This is not a sponsored post by Cricut but I am a Cricut affiliate.
 You can see more of my Cricut Crafts listed at the end of this post.